Entkenntnis/htw/README.md

 ## Step 4: Adaptations

 Depending on how you host the project, other requirements may arise.
 Feel free to adapt the source code accordingly.

+# Changelog

+### 1.0.0

+Moving challenges-server into this repo and remove separation